Arakiss/gitmuse/README.md

    ```

 3. **Review error messages**: If there are error messages, review them for clues about what might be wrong.
 Ensure all dependencies are correctly installed.

+4. **Check Ollama**: If using Ollama, make sure it's running and the Llama 3.2 model is properly installed.

+5. **Logging**: Check the logs for more detailed information about any issues.
+You can adjust the logging level in the configuration file for more verbose output.

 ## Contributing